Intermediate20 min readPackaging

 Siemens Data Types Example for Bottle Filling

 Complete working example demonstrating Data Types implementation for Bottle Filling using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Bottle Filling Control